pszufe/DagScheduler/README.md

 #  Extended MILP Model for the DAG Scheduler - includes parallel utilization of resources available at workers

-In this formulation workers are more like nodes - they can be shared in parallel across computing resources $` r = 1,\ldots,R$ `$.
+In this formulation workers are more like nodes or GPU accelarators.
+A worker $` w `$  can be shared across many tasks exevuted in paraller as long as there are free computing resources $` r = 1,\ldots,R$ `$ available.
-A  resource $` r `$ can be, for an example, the amount of CPU cores, RAM
+A  resource $` r `$ can be, for an example, the amount of CPU cores, RAM or disk space.

 A worker $` w `$ has some number of avaialble resources $` h_w^{(r)} `$.
 On the other hand a task $` k `$ has a resource requirement `$ g_k^{(r)} $`.